couchbase-examples/java-springboot-quickstart/README.md

 Note: The `-DskipTests=true` option is used to skip the tests.
 The tests require the application to be running.

-Note: The application is tested with Java 11.
+Note: The application is tested with Java 17 and 21.
 If you are using a different version of Java, please update the `pom.xml` file accordingly.

 ### Setup Database Configuration